Azure/AKS-Landing-Zone-Accelerator/Scenarios/AKS-Secure-Baseline-Private-AVM/Bicep/07-workload.md

 # Login Succeeded
 ```

+> NOTE: If this fails and requires providing username and password, you might have to log into your Azure Portal and head to the ACR instance.
+On the left panel under settings, click on Access Keys.
+You will see the admin username and password there if Admin user is enabled.

-## Push the images to the container registry.
+## Push the images to the container registry

 ```bash
 for i in $(sudo docker images | awk 'NR>1 { print $1}') ; do